JackCurragh/TranslonScorer/README.md

 This will:
 1. Process the Ribo-seq BAM file
 2. Extract transcripts
-3. Find and score ORFs
+3. Find and score potential ORFs
 4. Generate visualization reports

 ### 2. Individual Steps